Onion-oni/bias-in-media/README.md

 # bias-in-media
-A browser extension for Mozilla Firefox to scan an article and detect bias terms and phrases.
+A browser extension for Google Chrome to scan an article and detect bias terms and phrases.

+## icon/art
+Currently from Font Awesome (https://fontawesome.com/icons/magnifying-glass?f=classic&s=solid)